The Ultimate Guide to Not F#!@ing Up Push Notifications

 Flight (train) delays on mobile browsers

-Some of you might now that I travel a lot.
+Some of you might know that I travel a lot.
 I travel with a lot of different airlines.
 Like many users, I do not bother installing the native app of every company I will travel with.
 Even if they don’t install the app, users want to know about flight (or trains) delays.
 Some companies like KLM let you get notified by SMS or WhatsApp.

 Push notifications also work for some mobile browsers like Android Chrome (not yet in Safari last time I checked).
 On Android, they integrate on the system like native notifications.
 They also work even when the website was closed thanks to Service Workers.